gabriellhrn/ghrn.me/content/posts/2024/12/self-hosting-without-a-public-ip.md

 would use it to test some software I wrote, to try out tools or services that could be deployed on Kubernetes, and I used it to control my home network too.
 I deployed PiHole to this cluster and configured my router to use PiHole as the DNS server.
-It worked pretty well for a while until the Pi became very noisy because their fans started to fail.
+It worked pretty well for a while until the Pi became noisy because their fans started to fail.

-But while that setup was up and running, I wanted a way to access the services running on the cluster even when I wasn't home.
-The problem is that I don't own a public IP and I didn't want to buy one, not only because I'd have to pay for, but mainly because I didn't actually want to expose services that were probably not very safe to the public Internet.
-I wanted something simple and safe.
+While that setup was up and running, I wanted to be able to access the services running on the cluster even when I wasn't home.
+The problem is that I don't own a public IP and I didn't want to buy one, not only because I'd have to pay for it, but mainly because I actually didn't want to expose services that were probably not safe to the public Internet.

 I looked into a couple of options, but ended up going with Cloudflare.
 I was already using Cloudflare's free plan to manage my DNS and I found out I could